 I hope this post turned you on to some new ways to organize your information and collaborate with others in Slack.

-There’s so much more Slack can do, and if you’re interested in doing a deeper dive, definitely check out the documentation in the Slack Help Center.
+There’s so much more Slack can do, and if you’re interested in doing a deeper dive, definitely check out the Slack Help Center.